BccMaterial/PI5-Abalone/README.md

 ## Objetivo

-Empurrar 6 peças do oponente para fora do tabuleiro
+Empurrar 6 peças do oponente para fora do tabuleiro.

 ## Mecânicas